 Maharaj Parikshit who was absorbed in hearing the sweet pastimes of Krishna from Sukhdeva Goswami was surprised to know the great fortune of Yashoda.

 He inquired from the sage, “What past auspicious activities did she and Nanda Maharaja perform to achieve such perfection in ecstatic love?
 Srimad Bhagavatam 10.8.46

 Although Krishna appeared as the son of Vasudeva and Devaki yet they did not have the opportunity to be part of Krishna’s most celebrated childhood pastimes.
 Just by meditating on these magnanimous pastimes one can achieve complete perfection in their life.
 Krishna played in the courtyard of Nanda Maharaj and he was extremely fond of his mother and father.

 So, scriptures tell that Yashoda and Nanda Maharaj are more fortunate than Devaki and Vasudeva.

 We may wonder, “What penance did they perform?
 What extraordinary devotion they did that they got such an exalted position?

 Is there any possibility that we too can have the fortune to become the mother or father of Krishna in any life?”

 In this material world in their previous life, Nanda Maharaj was Drona and Yashoda was Dhara.
 And to become parents of Krishna they prayed to Brahma.

 When Brahma granted them permission, “the most fortune Droṇa, who was equal to Bhagavan, appeared in Vrajapura, Vṛndavana, as the most famous Nanda Maharaja, and his wife, Dhara, appeared as mother Yashoda.”
-SB 10.8.50
+Srimad Bhagavatam 10.8.50

 But if we delve more into the scriptures we would find that it is not that they became Krishna’s parents after seeking permission from Brahma but they, in fact, are the eternal father and mother of Krishna.